F41zK4r1m/HackTheBox/Escape.md

 ### Port scan:

-Started with quick rustscan & found multiple open ports in the machine:
+I began the enumeration process by performing a quick port scan using rustscan, which revealed multiple open ports on the target machine:

 ```
 sudo rustscan -a 10.10.11.202 -- -sC -sV -vv -oN escape_nmap